va3c/viewer/va3c-hacker/road-map.md

 * 2014-11-23 ~ Interpret multiple permalink calls separated by an &

+### Screen Grabber

-* 2014-11-23 ~ 'Picture taker' - open any file, compose the effect, save size-selected screen shot to file << 2014-11-26 ~ working ( with issues )
+* 2014-11-23 ~ Scren Grabber - 'Picture taker' - open any file, compose the effect, save size-selected screen shot to file << 2014-11-26 ~ working ( with issues )
 	* 2014-11-26 ~ << First pass complete
 	* 2014-11-26 ~ << adds 'preserveDrawingBuffer: true' to renderer using 'pre-processor
+	* 2014-12-09 ~ search and replace broken calls to three.min.js etc

+### Display Markdown

+* 2014-12-09 ~ Accept parameters instead of file name

+* 2014-12-09 ~ Scroll text to position indicated by a parametter

+* 2014-12-09 ~ special parameters allow for pr-processin the file, regex operations or interpreting embedded code
+	* Based on idea that this is a xmlhttprequest operation, so we can do what we want with the data

 ## Location.hash / Permalinks